 Zaks, Shop G04, G/F & 103, 1/F, D'Deck, DB Plaza, Discovery Bay, D'Deck, Hong Kong, +852 2987 6232, www.casteloconcepts.com

 Right on Shek-O Beach, Cococabana is the ideal spot to grab lunch with the fam during a day at the beach, or after hiking Dragon's Back!
 Sit inside to get away from the sun, or outside on the deck, where you can watch all the beach action.
 Cococabana offers filling snacks like burgers, hotdogs, and crepes from its quick cafe, as well as more substantial plates like its signature piri piri prawns in the sit-down restaurant.

-The home of artisan cheeses, gourmet coffees, boutique wines, and handcrafted breads is now open at the beachfront shopping mall, The Pulse.
+The home of artisan cheeses, gourmet coffees, boutique wines, and handcrafted bread is now open at the beachfront shopping mall, The Pulse.
 After a stroll on Repulse Bay beach, drop into Classified on Level 1 for a snack or meal that everyone will enjoy!
 Kiddos get their own all-day set menu for HK$60, with fish fingers, baked potatoes, mac + cheese, and other options, plus a scoop of sorbet!

 Classified Repulse Bay, Shop no. 107 1/F The Pulse, 28 Beach Road, Hong Kong, +852 2351 3454, www.classifiedfood.com